Food

 croquettes.gif

-Got a few Euro spare change kicking around in your pocket and got the munchies in Amsterdam, well a crocquette shop will do the trick.
+Got a few Euro spare change kicking around in your pocket and got the munchies in Amsterdam, well a croquette shop will do the trick.
 Scattered through the Dutch city are great croquette shops full of stainless steel vending machines.
 Choose the tasty croquette you want to eat, whether it be meat, curry, vegetable cheese or some other tasty morsel, pop your Euro in the slot and simply open the door to a hot and steaming crumbed croquette.
 They are delicious!
-The staff works behind the vending wall of vending machines and all the service is automatic, that is unless you want to try the tasty Dutch version of potato chips, Pommes- complete with mayonaise which can be bought from a staff member and is usually served in a clever paper cone.
+The staff works behind the vending wall of vending machines and all the service is automatic, that is unless you want to try the tasty Dutch version of potato chips, Pommes- complete with mayonnaise which can be bought from a staff member and is usually served in a clever paper cone.

 Read the rest of this entry »